Ditch On-Demand and Start a Pet Sitting Business

 Build a Client Base

-If you work for an on-demand services, than you know the power of software.
-I think anyone starting a dog walking and pet sitting business should use a software right out of the gate.
-Once a business reaches a certain size, using some type of software becomes inevitable, and it’s way easier to start off using software than to change your customers behavior down the road.
+If you work for on-demand services than you know the power of software.
+I think anyone starting a dog walking and pet sitting business should use software right out of the gate.
+Once a business reaches a certain size, using some type of software becomes inevitable, and it’s way easier to start off using software than to change your customer’s behavior down the road.

-Additionally, pet sitting software, like Scout, has features you can promote to help sell you services.
-At Walk It Like A Dog, we promote Scout on the website, and I use many of the features as selling points during the meet and greet.
-When I tell people about the photo check in, report card, gps maps, convenience of managing their schedule, and making automatic payments, they love it.
+Additionally, pet sitting software, like Scout, has features you can promote to help sell your services.
+At Walk It Like A Dog, we promote Scout on the website, and I use many of the features as selling points during the meet and greet and in Facebook ads.
+When I tell people about the photo check-in, report card, GPS maps, convenience of managing their schedule, and making automatic payments, they love it.
 When I meet with new referral clients, the first thing they want to talk about is how so and so loves the app.

 Starting out working for someone else or as an on-demand pet sitter is a great way to get your foot in the door.
 If you’re like me, you want to build something and innovate.
-Transitioning to a business owner is a big step with a lot more responsibility, but it’s also incredibly rewarding.
-If you have any questions about becoming a full time pet sitter hit us up via our live chat (bottom right of your screen) and we’ll try to point you in the right direction.
+Branching out on your own to start a pet sitting business is a big step with a lot more responsibility, but it’s also incredibly rewarding.
+If you have any questions about becoming a full-time pet sitter hit us up via our live chat (bottom right of your screen) and we’ll try to point you in the right direction.